pakcryptorg/pk_blog/about.markdown

 ![Team](.{{site.baseurl}}/assets/images/team.jpg)
 ## About PakCrypt
-In an ever-evolving digital world, we are increasingly vulnerable to privacy invasion and security threats.
 Cryptography plays a critical role in safeguarding communication and data on modern computer systems.
 There is a pressing need for a robust national strategy on cryptography that promotes its widespread use to protect the information interests of people and organizations, and to maintain national sovereignty.

 ### Our History
 PakCrypt was initiated to promote young talent in the field of cryptography.
-The inaugural PakCrypt 2022 and later PakCrypt 2023 competitions were resounding success.
+The inaugural PakCrypt 2022 and later PakCrypt 2023 and 2024 competitions were resounding success.
 But PakCrypt is more than just a competition.
 It's a platform that provides young minds with opportunities to connect with industry experts, receive job offers, secure funding for further research, and engage in mutual collaboration.

 ### Why PakCrypt.org was founded?